-We asked Dr Kalilani-Themuka how she used to contact specialists before Phone Advice & Guidance was available to her:
+We asked Dr Kalilani-Themuka how she used to contact specialists before Telephone Advice & Guidance was available to her:

 “I phoned the hospital and looked around for who was senior enough and available in the department to advise me. it was time consuming.”

-Dr Kalilani-Themuka finds Phone Advice & Guidance “a better tool” because:
+Dr Kalilani-Themuka finds Telephone Advice & Guidance “a better tool” because:

 “It is quick and efficient, so time is saved on a busy day!
 The advice you get is precise and given by very experienced clinicians in whichever specialty.
 I highly recommend it.”

-Below is a recent example of a clinical issue regarding a baby with low oxygen saturation that prompted Dr Kalilani-Themuka to use the Phone Advice & Guidance service.
+Below is a recent example of a clinical issue regarding a baby with low oxygen saturation that prompted Dr Kalilani-Themuka to use the Telephone Advice & Guidance service.